 - Modified Schedule

-- Writing Assists
+- Writing Assistance

-Assistive technologies like speech-to-text and note-taking software help students with dexterity disabilities succeed in the classroom.
+Assistive technologies, like speech-to-text and note-taking software, help students with dexterity disabilities succeed in the classroom.

-- Medical Transcription, Billing or Coding
+- Medical Transcription, Billing or Coding Professional

 - Web Designer or Developer